BurhanUllah03/Pizza-Sales-Case-Study-/README.md

 **About the Dataset**
 There are four csv files :
-- Percentage of Sales by Category
-- Percentage of Sales by Pizza size
-- Day wise trend of total orders
+- order details
-- Hour wise trend of total orders
+- orders
-- Top 3 best sold Pizzas
+- pizza type
-- Bottom 3 least sold pizzas
+- pizzas
-- Quantities sold by size